Waterfalls Near Chennai – A Guide To Kone Falls or Kailasakona Falls

 Kone Falls Hotels

 There are not many hotels near the falls.
 The only hotel on the road to the falls is the shop mentioned in the above paragraph.
-You will also get vegetarian food and non-vegetarian food, provided you order it in advance.
+You will also get vegetarian and non-vegetarian food, provided you order it in advance.
 There are quite a few hotels on the main road (Uttukottai – Puttur – Tirupathi state highway)

 Other Falls Near to Kone Falls